openebs/zfs-localpv/README.md

 #### 3. Deploy the application

-Create the deployment yaml using the pvc backed by ZFS-LocalPV storage.
+Create the deployment yaml using the pvc backed by LocalPV-ZFS storage.

 ```yaml
 apiVersion: v1